Managing Calendar Time Zone Settings

 Conclusion

-By following the guidance outlined in your external calendar program's documentation, you can ensure that timezone conversions are accurate when you synchronize events from the Horizon software system.
+By following the guidance outlined in your external calendar program's documentation or adding additional URL parameters, you can ensure that timezone conversions are accurate when you synchronize events from the Horizon software system.